accelero-cloud/appkernel/README.md

 }
 ```

-One could add the AuditedMongoRepository mixin instead of the MongoRepository to the User model, and we would end up with 3 extra fields:
+One could add the *AuditedMongoRepository* mixin instead of the *MongoRepository* to the *User* model and we would end up with 3 extra fields:
 - **inserted**: the date-time of insertion;
 - **updated**: the date-time of the last update;
 - **version**: the number of versions stored for this document;